Teresiah6/AirBnB_clone/README.md

 Creates a new instance of a given class.
-The class' ID is printed and the instann
-ce is saved to the file file.json.
+The class' ID is printed and the instannce is saved to the file file.json.

     $ ./console.py